culturing/poems/Poems/2026-03-15/04 Truce.md

 or, better, the body of a real woman, ready to meet life's demands, then I can do no more for you.
 I am done watching.
 I've seen all I needed to see.
 I would try to love you.
-But not if you don't try too.
+But only if you try too.